hashicorp/design-system/website/docs/components/form/masked-input/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't use a MaskedInput for password input.
+Don’t use a MaskedInput for password input.
 Use the [Password](/components/form/text-input#password) field.

 ![Form with a masked input](/assets/components/form/masked-input/usage-dont.png =770x*)
 !!!